lms-org/config_auto_drive/README.md

 - libsdl2 because of mac
 - qt because we have some fancy viz stuff going on
-- currently only support for specific compiler versions: gcc-4.8 and g++-4.8 => change compiler in ubuntu: https://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-on-ubuntu
+- currently only support for specific compiler versions: gcc-4.8 and g++-4.8

+Tip: HowTo change compiler in ubuntu: https://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-on-ubuntu

 Additionally we use Conan (https://conan.io/) to build some more libs (like openCV, ...) from source.
 This makes sure that we always have the correct version.